Pralii/Karaneko-Demo-Lore/Places/Karam's Room (IRL).md

 - Contains 37 of Karam's Bottles of water.
 	- You can pick up the bottle lying on the ground and set it upright, 「PERFECTION」
+	- After some time, you will find the bottle yet again lying on the ground...
+WHAT HAPPENED??
+Meow~
+	- You can add one bottle to your collection, the one Nayan asked for.
+	- Nayan's used bottle isn't worthy to enter the collection.
 - [[Wardrobe]] is ordinary, yet Yurim likes it a lot.
 She sleeps around it as we can see multiple times
 - Above Karam's bed is a Calendar with a circle on one day.
+- His keyboard's keys are worn out, but not his mouse.
+He is a keyboard gamer, most probably Touhou, as he spends lots of time with Reira.

 Caturday news (23/03/24) mentioned a calendar: